 a.
 Early models

 Von Thunen’s regional land use model is the oldest representation based on a central place, the market town, and its concentric impacts on surrounding agricultural land use.
 The model was initially developed in the early 19th century (1826) for the analysis of agricultural land use patterns observed in Germany.
 The concept of economic rent is used to explain a spatial organization where different agricultural activities are competing for the usage of the available land.
 The closer a location is to the market, the lower the transportation cost and availability of land.
-The underlying principles of this model have been the foundation of many others, where economic considerations, namely land rent and distance-decay, are incorporated.
+The underlying principles of this model have been the foundation of many others, where economic considerations, namely land rent and distance decay, are incorporated.
 The core assumption of the model is that agricultural land use is patterned in the form of concentric circles around a market that consumes all the surplus production, which must be transported.
-It is this transportation cost that bears the most influence on the purpose the land will be used.
-The closer the market, the higher the intensity and productivity of agricultural land use, such as dairy products and vegetables, while the further away, less intensive uses such as grain and livestock dominate.
-Many empirical concordances of this model have been found, notably in North America.
+It is this transportation cost that bears the most influence on the purpose of the land.
+The closer the market, the higher the intensity and productivity of agricultural land use, such as dairy products and vegetables, while the further away, less intensive uses, such as grain and livestock, dominate.
+Many empirical concordances of this model have been found, notably in contemporary North America.

 Another range of early models, such as Weber’s industrial location model developed in 1909, dealt with industrial location, in an attempt to minimize the total transportation costs of accessing raw materials and moving the output to the market, which indicated an optimal location for the activity to take place.
-The main principle explored by early models is that locational choice and the resulting land uses are primarily influenced by transportation costs.
+The main principle explored by early models is that transportation costs primarily influence locational choice and the resulting land uses.
 This assumption is not surprising since, in the late 19th Century and the early 20th Century, land transportation options were limited and of a relatively high cost.

 b.
 Concentric urban land uses